javaoffers/briefest/readme.md

 <p>
 Built a large number of commonly used type converter.
-Such as a database field birthday is a datetime/int,
+Such as a database field birthday is a datetime/int, Number/string and the conversion between enumeration class conversion.
 </p>

 ```